fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And God caused springs to stream from the earth.
 Therefore, the waters from the earth and the heaven joined for a matter of predetermined (programmed long before).

 Here in this verse, the Arabic word ر َدِ
 ُق  is a verb, derived from root ر د ق , and the meaning is predestined.
 That indicates the magnitude of the flood was planned beforehand to make sure the definitive destruction of the nation.
 God also pre-planned how He would save the believers under His surveillance.
-According to the Qur’an, God says:
+According to the Quran, God says:

     "And I carried him on a construction (boat) made of planks and nails, the carrier on which Noah (as) and his followers embarked Floated under my Eyes (surveillance).
 It was a Reward for him who had been denied of the suffering."